 If you’ve ever seen the Blue Screen of Death, you know how it feels.
 A moment of terror, with an unrealistic sliver of hope that maybe this isn’t really happening to you.
 For me, it happened 10 pages into a 20 page paper during finals week in college.
 But comparatively, those are pretty low stakes.

-Imagine seeing the Blue Screen of Death – indicating a fatal system error – right after you imported a recent photo shoot and cleared your SD card.
+Imagine seeing the Blue Screen of Death – indicating a fatal system error – right after you imported a recent marketing photo shoot and cleared the SD card.

 Always back up your files.
 Whether you use an external hard drive or a cloud-based library, make sure all of your files live in two places at once.